kubevirt/user-guide/docs/virtual_machines/startup_scripts.md

 ### Base Sysprep VM

-In the example below, a configMap with `autounattend.xml` file is used to modify the windows iso image which is downloaded from microsoft and creates a base installed windows machine with virtio drivers installed and all the commands executed in `post-install.ps1`
+In the example below, a configMap with `autounattend.xml` file is used to modify the Windows iso image which is downloaded from Microsoft and creates a base installed Windows machine with virtio drivers installed and all the commands executed in `post-install.ps1`
 For the below manifests to work it needs to have `win10-iso` DataVolume.

 ```